elerch/universal-lambda-zig/README.md

-  awslambda_deploy             Deploy the function awslambda_iam                Create/Get IAM role for function awslambda_run                Run the app in AWS lambda standalone_server            Run the function in its own web server flexilib                     Create a flexilib dynamic library
+  awslambda_deploy             Deploy the function awslambda_iam                Create/Get IAM role for function awslambda_run                Run the app in AWS lambda cloudflare                   Deploy as Cloudflare worker (must be compiled with -Dtarget=wasm32-wasi) flexilib                     Create a flexilib dynamic library standalone_server            Run the function in its own web server
 ```

 AWS Lambda is not currently available if building with other operating systems,
 as that set of build steps utilize system commands using the AWS CLI.
 This is
 likely to change in the future to enable other operating systems.
+All other
+build steps are available for all targets.

+Note that AWS Lambda will require that credentials are established using the
+same methods as checked by the AWS CLI and the AWS CLI is installed.

+If using Cloudflare deployment, either CLOUDFLARE_API_TOKEN or
+CLOUDFLARE_EMAIL/CLOUDFLARE_API_KEY environment variables must be set for
+successful deployment.

 To run as an executable, a simple `zig build` will build, or `zig build run`
 will run as expected. `zig build standalone_server run` will also build/run